 - Don’t turn your thermostat off during cold weather.

-- If you have an electronic thermostat, don’t set back the temperature setting during night time hours.
+- If you have an electronic thermostat,

 In the heat of the summer, you might forget all about the Polar Vortex and how brutally cold this January was.
 But though staying cool has probably not been much of a challenge during the last month or so, you might need to find ways to do so in the summer, especially if the heat matches the cold.
 Investing in air conditioning services in the spring is a good way to make sure your home cooling systems are working properly, but there are other ways to beat the heat as well.
 In fact, cooling your home without cranking up the AC might not be as difficult as you think.